ibrahimboudjenane/final-project/readme.md

-Overview
+📌 Overview

-A simple To-Do List web application designed to help users manage their daily tasks.
-Built as a practice project to strengthen Frontend development skills, with an optional backend version using Flask + SQLite.
+A simple To-Do List web application built with HTML, CSS, and JavaScript.
+The app helps users manage their daily tasks in a clean and intuitive interface.

 🚀 Features